kaizen-ai/kaizenflow/documentation/general/general.md

 - Typically 2-3 issues are more than enough to fill one hour of discussion
   - Give priority to tasks that are controversial, blocking, or finished
-  - No reason to linger on the successes or on the easy stuff
+  - No reason to linger on the successes or the easy stuff

 - Send an email or tag a comment to Gdocs to broadcast the agenda